ctrl-alt-del/devenv/README.md

 Once download is done, unzip it and move it to the `/opt/android-sdk-linux` folder, then add `export ANDROID_HOME=/opt/android-sdk-linux` to the `~/.bash_profile`.

+#### Compatibility issue on Ubuntu
 If you are in Linux 64 bit OS, you may also need to install the 32 bit shared libraries.
-You can do so by running:
 ```sh
 sudo apt-get install libc6:i386 libstdc++6:i386 zlib1g:i386
 ```